chelseabhuiyan/EasyShop_eccomerce_api/README.md

 ## User for Testing
 Use the following usernames admin, user, george with password: password

+## Challanges encountered
+In this project I encountered was the POST register test failing initially because I didnt run the create database each time before running postman tests.
+Also I had a similar challange when running the optional postman tests and they initailly where failing, until I realized I had to run the required postman tests before running the optional.
+In addition, throughout the project I went back and forth between postman, intelj, mySQL, and the front end to test my code.

 ## Screenshot of Postman tests
 [EasyShop_solo_postman_results](Screenshots/easyShop_api_postman%20_results.png)